knepprath/cli-project/CONTRIBUTING.md

 To work on this project your development environment should have the following prerequisites install:

 - Python 3.7+ should be executable in your shell's path environment.
+- The build automation tool `make`.
+On macOS, install command line tools by running the command `xcode-select --install`
 - Install Poetry using the instructions specified in the [documentation](https://python-poetry.org/docs/#installation).

 ## Development